mzivic7/endcord/README.md

 If you did something particular with endcord that caused the ban, open an issue describing what that is.
 Maybe that can be prevented or other users can be warned.

 ### Debug files
-Anonymized data that might help in debugging is saved in `Debug` directory, at the same place where log file is.
+Anonymized data that might help in debugging is saved in `Debug` directory, see [Configuration](#configuration) for path.
 All channel and server names, topics, descriptions are replaced.
 All channel and server IDs are added to random number and hashed, so they are irreversible changed, and will be different on each run.

 ### Some role colors are wrong